simcoder/map-api/README.md

 ## Avaliable endpoints

-- GET (get all street )endpoint at `http://localhost:3000/api/street`
+- GET (get all streets)endpoint at `http://localhost:3000/api/street`

-- POST (add streets) endpoint at `http://localhost:3000/api/street` with the following body`
+- POST (add a street) endpoint at `http://localhost:3000/api/street` with the following body`
  `{
 	"name":"my awesome street",